-A provision enacted in 1985, as amended, requires that net lottery revenue after administrative expenses be deposited into the Common School Fund and Capital Projects Fund, except the net proceeds of six special games: (1) a game for the University of Illinois Athletic Association (20 ILCS 1605/21.2)-although no money has been so transferred since the early 1980s; (2) a "Carolyn Adams Ticket for the Cure" scratch-off game, to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); (3) a scratch-off game to benefit Illinois Veterans, to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, longterm care, and veteran employment and employment training (20 ILCS 1605/21.6); (4) a "Quality of Life" scratch-off game for the Quality of Life Endowment Fund, to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; (5) a "Scratch-Out Multiple Sclerosis" scratch-off game for the Multiple Sclerosis Research Fund, for appropriation to the Department of Public Health for grants to organizations researching ways to repair damage from multiple sclerosis (20 ILCS 1605/21.7); and, (6) beginning in fiscal year 2015, a "Go For The Gold" scratch-off game for the Special Olympics Illinois and Special Children's Charities Fund, for appropriation to the Department of Human Services for distribution to Special Olympics Illinois (75%) and Special Children's Charities (25%) (20 ILCS 1605/21.9).
+A provision enacted in 1985, as amended, requires that net lottery revenues after administrative expenses be deposited into the Common School Fund and Capital Projects Fund, except the net proceeds of five special games: (1) a "Carolyn Adams Ticket for the Cure" scratch-off game, to the Carolyn Adams Ticket for the Cure Grant Fund to fund breast cancer research and provide services to patients (20 ILCS 1605/21.5); (2) a scratch-off game to benefit Illinois Veterans, to the Illinois Veterans Assistance Fund for research or services related to veterans' post-traumatic stress disorder, homelessness, health insurance costs (limited to 20% of net revenue), disability benefits, long-term care, and veteran employment and employment training (20 ILCS 1605/21.6); (3) a "Quality of Life" scratch-off game for the Quality of Life Endowment Fund, to be appropriated to the Department of Public Health for HIV/AIDS prevention education and grants to organizations serving people at risk for HIV/AIDS; (4) a "Scratch-Out Multiple Sclerosis" scratch-off game for the Multiple Sclerosis Research Fund, for appropriation to the Department of Public Health for grants to organizations researching ways to repair damage from multiple sclerosis (20 ILCS 1605/21.7); and, (5) beginning in fiscal year 2015, a "Go For The Gold" scratch-off game for the Special Olympics Illinois and Special Children's Charities Fund, for appropriation to the Department of Human Services for distribution to Special Olympics Illinois (75%) and Special Children's Charities (25%) (20 ILCS 1605/21.9).

-Transfers of net proceeds for fiscal year 2015 were as follows: Quality of Life Endowment Fund, \$538,976; Veterans Assistance Fund, \$913,366; Ticket for the Cure Fund, \$598,898; Multiple Sclerosis Research Fund, \$686,415; and Special Olympics Illinois and Special Children's Charities Fund, \$879,398.
+Transfers of net proceeds for fiscal year 2016 were as follows: Quality of Life Endowment Fund, \$674,924; Veterans Assistance Fund, \$716,046; Ticket for the Cure Fund, \$537,448; Multiple Sclerosis Research Fund, \$732,527; and Special Olympics Illinois and Special Children's Charities Fund, \$618,363.
 Under the contract for a private manager to manage the lottery, monthly transfers to the Common School Fund are to equal the transfers in the same month in FY 2009 as adjusted for inflation, with any remainder (except profits from dedicated lottery tickets listed above) going to the Capital Projects Fund.

 Net revenues for state use, after paying prizes, advertising, and administrative expenses, did not exceed \$100 million until fiscal year 1982, when they were \$137.6 million.
 Net revenues reached about \$500 million in fiscal year 1985.
-They declined in recent years to a low of \$501 million in fiscal year 2001, but recovered to \$555 million in fiscal year 2002, and reached a then-record high of \$670 million in fiscal year 2006.
+They then declined to a low of \$501 million in fiscal year 2001, but recovered to \$555 million in fiscal year 2002, and reached a then-record high of \$670 million in fiscal year 2006.
 Fiscal year 2011 saw a record transfer of \$719 million.
 (Due to a difference between when a fiscal year 2010 transfer was authorized and when it was recorded by the Comptroller, the Lottery recorded a transfer of only \$686 million.)
 Transfers first exceeded \$800 million in fiscal year 2014.
-They dropped sharply the next year, reportedly due to a change in prize payout ratios which led to larger-than-usual payouts.
+They dropped sharply the next year, reportedly due to a change in prize payout ratios that led to larger-than-usual payouts.